Bluebeam Brand Refresh

 REFRESHING THE IDENTITY

-The legacy Bluebeam blue was maintained, however the palette was expanded upon to signify and align with Bluebeam's growth into global markets.
+The legacy Bluebeam Blue was maintained, however the palette was expanded to signify and align with Bluebeam's growth into global markets.
 The role of blue across the system was carefully considered to reinforce the brand in secondary graphic elements, photography and backgrounds.
 The resulting system is flexible enough for a myriad of global applications while consistently communicating the Bluebeam origins, core values and future vision.

 RESULTS